 Which is just as well, because that campsite sucks compared to ours!
 In the course of your Running of the Bulls research you may have noticed that we’re not…

 We’re going to focus on the finer San Fermin things, like partying all night long There’s no denying that the running of the bulls is a fiesta that courts controversy, and…

 A Pamplona running bull has vowed to bring a bit of the old razzle dazzle to this year’s San Fermin festival.
 The young male, who has spent the majority of…

 Pamplona’s San Fermin, with its infamous bull run, has been falling in favour in recent years.
 Once an essential stop on any European summer jaunt, the event has seen numbers…

-Running of the Bulls checklist to prepare you for the 2019 encierro.
-JOSEPHINE RYAN MURPHY The days are counting down fast to The Running Of The Bulls opening ceremony.
-Not…
+Running of the Bulls checklist to prepare you for the 2023 encierro.
+The days are counting down fast to The Running Of The Bulls opening ceremony.
+Not long from now…